 What's the difference between intarsia and stranded/Fair Isle knitting?

 It's a simple difference, but an important one.
-With intarsia knitting, the secondary color stays with the design, and you pick it back up on the next row or round.
+With intarsia knitting, the secondary colour stays with the design, and you pick it back up on the next row or round.

 Wrap your yarn: catch those floats